 'A community choir based on the fringes of Dartmoor.
-Since appointment to this position, I have aimed to broaden the singers’ approach to repertoire by performing repertoire from across the spectrum.
+Since my appointment to this position, I have aimed to broaden the singers’ approach to the repertoire by performing repertoire from across the spectrum.
 I have specifically worked on the vocal challenges of singing in different languages in the same programme of music.
 Recent concerts have featured works by Fauré, Vaughan-Williams, Lauridsen, Rutter and

 Vivaldi.
 The next season sees us performing a selection from the Oxford Book of European

 Sacred Music, a medley from the film “Mamma Mia”, Africa by Toto and other pieces in Chudleigh

 Leonie began accompanying choirs in junior school.
 In secondary school, this gave her the opportunity to work alongside some excellent conductors and composers, including John Gardner and Herbert Howells.
 At the University of Bristol, she acted as repetiteur to the operatic society as well as playing for degree recitals.
 Whilst a postgraduate viola scholar at Guildhall, she was employed as a piano accompanist for both singers and instrumentalists in lessons, masterclasses, concerts and competitions.
 Since then, she has been lucky enough to combine a successful career as a freelance viola player and teacher with regular work accompanying both students and professionals.

 Since moving, in 2018, from London to Barkham, with its own performance venue on the western edge of Exmoor, she has taken on the directorship of the Just Sing community choir in South Molton and is delighted also to be working with the Dunsford Singers.